Crime Prevention Through Environmental Design

 CPTED, or Crime Prevention Through Environmental Design is a tool which can be used to reduce crime, and the perception of crime through changes in the envioronment.
 These changes may be design changs, activity changes, or support changes, all of which can make spaces more useful, attractive, and safe to use.

-Campus Safety offers CPTED, Physical Security and Internet Security assessments to departments, buildings and units on campus free of charge.
+U of S Protective Services offers CPTED, Physical Security and Internet Security assessments to departments, buildings and units on campus free of charge.
 Evaluations include on-site visits during the day and evening hours, full crime statistics for your area, a crime perception survey for users to complete, and suggestions to improve safety, secure belongings and protect data.

 One example of CPTED put into action on Campus resides with the former Z Lot near Griffith's Stadium: